dangoor/brackets-kitchen-sink/README.md

 Feel free to log issues, submit pull requests or email me (email address is in the package.json) with questions, additions or ideas for this extension.

+### Progress to date:
+* **Hello World example** which inserts "Hello, world!" into the current editor at current cursor position
+* **Toggle Preferences example** which toggles the state of an extension preference with a menu item